Super crispy baked chicken wings coated with a garlic Parmesan wing sauce. These garlic Parmesan wings are the perfect game day or party food.

 - Be sure to pat your chicken wings dry before baking them.
 This removes excess moisture which is important for achieving a super crispy skin.

 - Before you bake the wings, you will toss them in baking powder and salt.
-The baking soda is the key to really crispy skin.
-The baking soda dries out the chicken skin allowing it to crisp up as it bakes.
+The baking powder is the key to really crispy skin.
+The baking powder dries out the chicken skin allowing it to crisp up as it bakes.

 How to Bake Crispy Chicken Wings